MichaelCurrin/dev-cheatsheets/cheatsheets/shell/files/handling-files.md

 ## List

-Pass output as a list, where using pipe is not possible.
+Pass output as a list, where using a pipe is not possible.

 ```sh
 COMMAND <(COMMAND)